Electronics Engineering Technology Associate in Applied Science

 Listed below is the ideal grouping of courses in order by semester.
 This plan assumes a full-time schedule.
 Note, however, that many variables can affect this plan, and not every course is offered every semester.
 Please see your advisor to map out your own personalized progression toward graduation.

-The course schedule listed above is designed for students who place into ENG 101 English Composition I* and MAT 110 College Algebra* (MAT 140 Analytical Geometry and Calculus I*) based on the placement test.
-Students who are taking prerequisite courses for ENG 101 English Composition I* and MAT 110 College Algebra* should contact the EET academic program director for recommended courses.
+The course schedule listed above is designed for students who place into ENG 101 English Composition I* and MAT 110 College Algebra* (or MAT 140 Analytical Geometry and Calculus I*) based on the placement test.
+Students who are taking prerequisite courses for ENG 101 English Composition I* and MAT 110 College Algebra* should contact their academic advisor for recommended courses.

 Note: Please contact your advisor for recommended evening schedules.